20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Another way to onboard customers is to entice them with an irresistible offer.
 It can be a bonus, free shipping, or giveaways.

 Offers are one way to show appreciation and value to your customers.
-These positive moments help to build loyalty.
-They also make repeat customers happy (and more likely to purchase).
+In my experience, these small gifts help build loyalty, offer a quick win or moment of delight, and also make repeat customers happy (and more likely to purchase).

 Udacity, an online platform offering Nanodegree programs, does this in the email below.
 The company allows new subscribers and trial users to explore popular Nanodegree courses for 30 days.